tg-bill/tg-sagemaker-test/README.md

 ![Select Environment](doc/selectenv.png)

 Once you have selected the environment, you can run the notebook.
+Be sure to change the connection details to your own database.